 It’s not something I’m accustomed to growing up, and I had my hesitations during our first few weeks; but now I can say this much — I think that Bayanihan is still alive this part of the city and that the people around here gave me the impression that they are more reliable than most of the neighbors we’ve had through the years.

 We did get a few warnings from some people who have been living in the area for a while, but a lot of what they’re saying to us are hearsay, not actual experiences.

 My take on it is for us to just be cautious but not paranoid.
 We do know of people who’ve lived here that have no bad experiences at all, so it’s a matter of weighing things out reasonably.

 Anyway, we’ve been tiny living for more than a month now and it’s been such a joy for all of us.
 We are so grateful to God because not only do we have a wonderful view of the city from our balcony, our unit is also brand new.

 Remember when I blogged that it’s so hard to rent because you can’t make any changes in the house?
-Well, I’m a woman of simple dreams and all I really wanted was a freshly-painted walls and nicely-tiled floors.
+Well, I’m a woman of simple dreams and all I really wanted were freshly-painted walls and nicely-tiled floors.
 When we came here to check on the house the first time, the carpenters were still putting it together.
 That’s how new it is.